Olipet24/engsci_notes/2024-2025/winter/AER373/lectures/Chapter 1.md

 zeroeth order: $\phi^1 = \phi$
 first order: $f_{i}^1 = l_{ij}f_{j}$
 Second order: $A_{ij}^1 = l_{ik}l_{jl}A_{kl}$

+if the components of a physical phenomenon do not transform ths way under rotations, then the physical phenomenon does not have tensorial characteristics
 #### Calculation of Cauchy true stress

 Calculating the stress of a cylinder being pulled coaxially